react-boilerplate/react-boilerplate/README.md

 ### Unit testing

-Unit tests live in the `test` directory, and are run with `npm test`.
-There are two files in there already, testing that the current AppActions and Reducers are working correctly.
-Mocha is used as a unit testing framework, check out the official [documentation](http://mochajs.org)!
+Unit tests live in the `tests/` directory, and are run with `npm run test`.
+There are two files in there already, checking that the current AppActions and Reducers are working correctly.
+Mocha is used as a unit testing framework, for more information on how to use it check out the official [documentation](http://mochajs.org)!

 ## Files in the root folder

-For a full explanation of all files in the root folder, see [`docs/FILES.md`](docs/FILE-APPENDIX.md).
+For a full explanation of all files, see [`docs/FILES.md`](docs/FILE-APPENDIX.md).

 ## Opinionated features